CNES/Pandora/docs/source/userguide/step_by_step/validation.rst

 .. note:: The *cross_checking_fast* method computes the right cost volume using the left cost volume, instead of re-running the entire pipeline.
 This results in faster run times, at the cost of accuracy when using optimization methods like SGM.
+Note that no disparity map for the right image will be returned when using this method.

 **Example**